wolfbrthr/Karbon_Bootcamp/karbon/karbon.rst

 Introducing Kubernetes
 ......................

-`Kubernetes <https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/>`_ is an container orchestration platform, open sourced by Google in 2014, that helps manage distributed, containerized applications at massive scale.
+`Kubernetes <https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/>`_ is a container orchestration platform, open sourced by Google in 2014, that helps manage distributed, containerized applications at massive scale.
 According to Redmonk, 54 %of Fortune 100 companies are running Kubernetes in some form, with adoption coming from every sector.

 .. figure:: images/overview2.jpg